sagartalla/A1/README.md

-# Simple Demo of Arary Manipulaition.
+# Simple Demo of Array Manipulaition.

 Steps to run the app